-Field Description ADDRESS BINDING The controller's: Device Instance Network number MAC address See To set up the controller through the Comm/Service ports (page 40).
-Date/Time Date and time the Modstat was run Model Name Identifies the Product Type Device Instance A unique ID assigned to the controller Driver built When the driver was built Downloaded by When and where the last download was performed Application Software Version The name of the first control program that is downloaded Data Partition Version Not applicable to this device.
+Field Description ADDRESS BINDING The controller's: Device Instance Network number MAC address See To set up the controller through the Service Port (page 45).
+Date/Time Date and time the Modstat was run Model Name Identifies the Product Type Device Instance A unique ID assigned to the controller Driver built When the driver was built Downloaded by When and where the last download was performed Application Software Version The application software version that is in the BACnet device.
+Data Partition Version Not applicable to this device.
 PRGs initialized # PRGs running If applicable, the number of control programs that were downloaded vs. the number that are running.
 If these numbers are not the same, the controller has a problem such as lack of memory.
 Driver version The name, version, and date of the driver, as well as all the bundles and versions.
 Reset Counters: The number of times each of the following events have occurred since the last time the controller was commanded to clear the reset counters.
 See NOTE below this table.
 Power failures Interruption of incoming power Commanded boots Includes commands issued from the i-Vu® interface such as the zap manual command, plus commands issued during a memory download.
 System errors Error in the controller's firmware or hardware S/W Watchdog timeouts Watchdog is firmware that monitors the application firmware for normal operation.
 If the watchdog firmware detects a problem, it restarts the application firmware.
 H/W Watchdog timeouts H/W Watchdog will restart the controller if it detects a severe problem with the controller's operating system System status Gives the current status of the controller's operation.
-See LED s (page 50) for all possible conditions.
+See LEDs (page 55) for all possible conditions.
 Network status Gives the current status of the controller's networks.
-See LED s (page 50) for all possible conditions.
+See LED s (page 55) for all possible conditions.
 System error message history High-severity errors since the last memory download.
 Shows the most recent 10 messages.
 See NOTE below this table.